-13) what was the source of knowledge is ancient Greece? poetry for a society that doesn't have a writing system poetry becomes useful to preserve knowledge
+- 13) what was the source of knowledge is ancient Greece? poetry - 14) why was it the source of their knowledge? because they were an oral society for a society that doesn't have a writing system poetry becomes useful to preserve knowledge